magento/magento2/app/code/Magento/ProductAlert/README.md

 - `Magento_Catalog`
 - `Magento_Customer`

-The Magento_ProductAlert module creates the following table in the database:
+The Magento_ProductAlert module creates the following tables in the database:
 - `product_alert_price`
 - `product_alert_stock`

+All database schema changes made by this module are rolled back when the module gets disabled and setup:upgrade command is run.

+The Magento_ProductAlert module contains the recurring script.
+Script's modifications don't need to be manually reverted upon uninstallation.

 For information about a module installation in Magento 2, see [Enable or disable modules](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-enable.html).